toufic94/Authentication-API/common task/README.md

   - NODE_MOD = Development
   - PORT = 3000
   - TOKEN_SECRET = ntehidklwo85942mnkaleo4rtd2e6
+3. Import the postman collection and environment files in Postman.
-3. Open XAMPP and start the Apache and MySQL server.
+4. Open XAMPP and start the Apache and MySQL server.
-4. Open a terminal and navigate to the project.
+5. Open a terminal and navigate to the project.
-5. Run `npm install` to install the dependencies.
+6. Run `npm install` to install the dependencies.
-6. Run `npm run data:import` to import some sample data.
+7. Run `npm run data:import` to import some sample data.
-7. Run `npm run server`
+8. Run `npm run server`

 ## NPMs used